cmb69/boilerplate_xh/README.md

 Many thanks to the community at the [CMSimple\_XH-Forum](http://www.cmsimpleforum.com/) for tips, suggestions and testing.
+Special thanks to *ustalo* for reminding me of this almost forgotten plugin.

 And last but not least many thanks to [Peter Harteg](http://www.harteg.dk/), the “father” of CMSimple, and all developers of [CMSimple\_XH](http://www.cmsimple-xh.org/)